Lesterpaintstheworld/terminal-velocity/story/act1/chapter2/scene3/2_3_first_clash.md

-# Scene 2.3: First Clash
+# Scene 2.3: Vision Confrontation
 ## Setting
 A secure virtual meeting space designed for high-level AI interactions, with complex data streams and visualization systems running in the background.
 ## Characters Present